repoze/repoze.who/README.txt

   The extractors section provides an ordered list of plugins that are willing to provide extraction capability.
 These will be consulted in the defined order.
-The tokens on each line of the plugin= key are in the form "plugin_name:classifier" (or just "plugin_name" if the plugin can be consulted regardless of the classification of the request).
+The tokens on each line of the plugin= key are in the form "plugin_name:requestclassifier_name" (or just "plugin_name" if the plugin can be consulted regardless of the classification of the request).
 The configuration above indicates that the system will look for credentials using the cookie auth plugin (if the request is classified as a browser request), then the basic auth plugin (unconditionally).

   The authenticators section provides an ordered list of plugins that provide authenticator capability.
 These will be consulted in the